Academic Progression Policy

 Incomplete Course and/or Grades

-The grade of Incomplete ("I") is an option given by the course director when the required assignments and activities need to be finished beyond the expected course duration.
-An "I" is given when a student is performing passing work, but for some uncontrollable reason, they are unable to complete a final portion of their course requirements during the scheduled instructional period.
+The course director may issue an Incomplete ("I") when the required assignments and activities are not completed by the end of the course.
 An "I" mark is excluded from the grade-point average computation.
-Non-attendance, poor performance, or student requests are not acceptable reasons for issuance of the "I" mark.
 Students must complete the course work by the end of the next regular semester, Fall or Spring, to be issued a grade, or it will be recorded as an "F" or "Fail".

 Program Progression